hferentschik/vagrant-service-manager/README.md

 _build/boxes/adb-\<provider\>.box_ resp _build/boxes/cdk-\<provider\>.box_.
 You can
 either copy the box files manually or use the _get_adb_ resp. _get_cdk_ Rake tasks.

+Per default the VirtualBox provider is used.
+However, you can also run against Libvirt by setting the _CUCUMBER_RUN_PROVIDER_ environment variable:

+    $ export CUCUMBER_RUN_PROVIDER=libvirt

-After test execution the Cucumber test reports can be found under _build/features_report.html_
+After test execution the Cucumber test reports can be found under _build/features_report.html_.
+They can also be opened via

+    $ bundle exec rake features:open_report

 <a name="builds"></a>
 ## Builds